koji-project/koji/docs/source/kojid_conf.rst

       This value is used for waiting on all xmlrpc calls to hub.
 By default there is no timeout set.

+   xz_options=-z6T0
+      Image builds with ``raw-xz`` type will use this setting when compressing the image.
+Default value is compromise between speed and resource usage.
+      Only one option (not space-separated) is allowed here for now.

 RPM Builds
 ^^^^^^^^^^
 .. glossary::